 GameModeBase

-The primary class that specifies which classes to use (PlayerController, Pawn, HUD, GameState, PlayerState) and is commonly used to specify game rules for modes such as ‘Capture the Flag’ where it could handle the flags, or to handle ‘wave spawns’ in a wave-based shooter.
-Handles other key features like spawning the player as well.
+The primary class that specifies which classes should be spawned/used by the other systems (PlayerController, Pawn, HUD, GameState, PlayerState, and more) and is commonly used to specify game rules for modes such as ‘Capture the Flag’ where it could handle the flags, or to handle ‘wave spawns’ in a wave-based shooter.
+This class handles other key features like spawning the player.

 Accessing GameMode